eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/pnp4nagios.rst

 php-gd not detected
 ''''''''''''''''''''

-**PROBLEM:** After installing PHP-GD, the package is unrecognizable by PHP.
+**PROBLEM:** PHP-GD is installed but is unrecognizable by PHP.

 **SOLUTION:** To create a file in :bash:`/etc/php.d/` that contains the extension information indicating the path to the gd.so library.
+Example:

 .. code-block:: bash

    [gd]
-   extension=/opt/rh/rh-php70/root/usr/lib64/php/modules/gd.so
+   extension=/usr/lib64/php/modules/gd.so

 Can't find Nagios Environment
 '''''''''''''''''''''''''''''